Analysis | House Republican leaders have found the real culprit for Jan. 6: Nancy Pelosi

 But Trump didn’t acknowledge his loss.
-He’d spent months laying a foundation of doubt with his base about the reliability of the votes that were cast in November and, through some combination of stubbornness, pride and delusion, insisted for weeks that the election had been somehow stolen (which, of course, it wasn’t) and, more importantly, that there was some mechanism available to steal it back.
+He’d spent months laying a foundation of doubt with his base about the reliability of the votes that were cast in November and, through some combination of stubbornness, pride and delusion, insisted for weeks that the election had been somehow stolen (which, of course, it wasn’t) and, more important, that there was some mechanism available to steal it back.
 He encouraged people to believe these false claims and, as Jan.
-6 approached, encouraged people to come to Washington to manifest their anger. (“It will be wild!” he promised on Twitter.)
-That morning, he repeatedly told the thousands of people at his rally near the White House that they needed to fight and that they should walk to the Capitol.
+6 approached, encouraged his supporters to come to Washington to manifest their anger. (“It will be wild!” he promised on Twitter.)
+That morning, he repeatedly told the thousands of people at his rally near the White House that they needed to fight and that they should go to the Capitol.
 And they did.

 None of this is in dispute or disputable.
-Jan.
-6 happened because of Trump’s words and actions.
-Without his encouragement, without his recruitment, without his dishonesty, there’s no mob at the Capitol and no tidal wave of people able to push past the Capitol Police and D.C. police to get into the building.
-But since Trump is still the star around which the Republican Party orbits, his party has had to try to figure out a way to cast blame for the day’s events elsewhere.
+The Jan.
+6 riot happened because of Trump’s words and actions.
+Without his encouragement, without his recruitment, without his dishonesty, there’s no mob at the Capitol and no tidal wave of people able to push past the Capitol Police and the D.C. police to get into the building.
+But because Trump is still the star around which the Republican Party orbits, his party has had to try to figure out a way to cast blame for the insurrection elsewhere.

-On Tuesday morning, shortly before the first hearing of the House committee formed to investigate the day’s violence, Republican leaders held a brief mews conference outside the Capitol in which they identified another culprit for what occurred: House Speaker Nancy Pelosi (D-Calif.).
+On Tuesday morning, shortly before the first hearing of the House committee formed to investigate the violence on Jan.
+6, Republican leaders held a brief news conference outside the Capitol in which they identified another culprit for what occurred: House Speaker Nancy Pelosi (D-Calif.).

-As the party’s former conference chair Rep. Liz Cheney (R-Wyo.) prepared to participate in the hearing, the woman now holding that leadership position — after Cheney’s ouster for criticizing Trump’s role in the riot — attacked Pelosi in hyperbolic terms.
+As Rep. Liz Cheney (Wyo.), the party’s former conference chair, prepared to participate in the hearing, the woman now holding that leadership position — after Cheney’s ouster for criticizing Trump’s role in the riot — attacked Pelosi in hyperbolic terms.

-“There is a reason that Nancy Pelosi is the most disliked elected official in America,” Rep. Elise Stefanik (R-N.Y.) said.
+“There is a reason that Nancy Pelosi is the most disliked elected official in America,” said Rep. Elise Stefanik (N.Y.).
 “She always puts her own partisan politics over what’s best for the American people.
 She’s an authoritarian who has broken the people’s house.”

-“The American people deserve to know the truth,” Stefanik later added, “that Nancy Pelosi bears responsibility as speaker of the House for the tragedy that occurred on January 6.”
+Stefanik later added: “The American people deserve to know the truth, that Nancy Pelosi bears responsibility as speaker of the House for the tragedy that occurred on January 6.”

 This assertion is unfounded, if not absurd, both in the abstract and the specifics.